chunky-dev/docs/ChunkyDocs/docs/rendering/index.md

 - PFM (HDR) - 96 bits per pixel or 32 bits per color.
 "RAW" format.
 Mainly used in conjunction with the Denoiser plugin and OIDN.

 - HDR (HDR) - The HDR/RGBE format stores pixels as one byte for each RGB (red, green, and blue) value with a one byte shared exponent.
-Thus it store 32 bits per pixel.
+Thus it stores 32 bits per pixel.
 This results in a 6:1 compression, at the expense of reduced colour fidelity.

 --8<-- "includes/abbreviations.md"